Thomas Todd: Personal life

-On March 29, 1812, two years after his first wife died, Todd married Lucy Payne Washington, the youngest sister of Dolley Madison and the widow of Major George Steptoe Washington, who was a nephew of President George Washington.
+On March 29, 1812, after more than a year of mourning his first wife, Todd married Lucy Payne Washington, the youngest sister of Dolley Madison and the widow of Major George Steptoe Washington, who was a nephew of President George Washington.
 It is believed to be the first wedding held in the White House.
-Their children were: James Madison (1817–1897), William J. and Madisonia.
+Genealogists agree that their son James Madison Todd (1817–1897) survived and married, and that their daughter was named Madisonia, but disagree as to whether the other son was named William J. or Thomas Johnston Todd.

 Supreme Court justice

 On February 28, 1807, President Thomas Jefferson nominated Todd as an associate justice of the Supreme Court, after the number of seats on the Court was expanded from six to seven by Congress.
 The United States Senate confirmed the appointment on March 2, 1807, and Todd was sworn into office on May 4, 1807.

 Todd served under Chief Justice John Marshall.
 As justice responsible for the circuit including Kentucky, Tennessee and Ohio, Todd convened court twice a year each in Nashville, Frankfort and Chillicothe, and spent the six winter months in Washington, D.C.

 He is one of 19 Presbyterians to have served on the Court.
-He served on the Court until February 7, 1826.
+He served on the Court until his death on February 7, 1826.

 Court opinions

 Politically, Todd was a Jeffersonian.
 Although they had different political beliefs, Todd adopted Marshall's views on judicial interpretation, but did not write a single constitutional opinion.
 Todd wrote only fourteen opinions—eleven majority, two concurring and one dissenting.
 Ten of his eleven majority opinions involved disputed land and survey claims.

 Todd's first reported opinion was a dissent to the opinion of Chief Justice Marshall in Finley v.
 Lynn.
 He concurred in all other opinions written by the chief justice.
 One of the more interesting of these cases was Preston v.
-Browder, in which the court upheld the right of North Carolina to make land claim restrictions on filings that were made in Indian territory and that violated the Treaty of the Long Island of Holston made by the state on July 20, 1777.
+Browder, in which the court upheld the right of North Carolina to make land claim restrictions on filings that were made in Indian Territory and that violated the Treaty of the Long Island of Holston made by the state on July 20, 1777.
 His opinion in Watts v.
 Lindsey's Heirs et al., explained confusing and complicated land title problems which plagued early settlers of Kentucky.

 Todd's only Court opinion that did not involve land law was his last.
 In Riggs v.
 Taylor, the court made the important procedural ruling, now taken for granted, that if a party intends to use a document as evidence, then the original must be produced.
 However, if the original is in the possession of the other party to the suit, and that party refuses to produce it, or if the original is lost or destroyed, then secondary evidence will be admitted.